 If, after careful consideration, you still feel that a high-wattage infrared heat bulb is the way to go, we recommend (and only offer for sale) the red heat bulbs, for a few reasons: one, with a bright white light constantly glaring it can be hard for chicks to sleep--and their cheeping will make it hard for YOU to sleep, too!
 The red light is darker and provides them some respite.
 Two, red lights help prevent them from pecking one another.

 After placing your chicks in your brooder, pay close attention to how they behave.
 If they're crowded together directly under or adjacent to the heat source, they're cold.
 Lower the heat source or add another.
 If, on the other hand, your chicks seem to be avoiding the heat source like the plague, they're too hot!
 Move the heat source farther away from them.
 Happy chicks will be contentedly exploring all around the brooder.

 (Please do not listen to anyone who tells you a regular old 60-watt bulb will suffice to heat your chicks!
 That advice is deadly.
 Chicks really need a heat source designed to produce heat, not light.)

 Baby chicks are big poopers, so make sure to line the floor of their housing unit with an absorbent material.
 The best, we think,

-is to spread pine shavings about 1" thick.
+is to spread pine or aspen shavings about 1" thick.
 Resist the urge to use newspaper!
 It's not nearly as absorbent and the

 slippery surface can lead to a permanent deformity called "splayed leg" which can ultimate result in the other

 chickens picking on the affected bird to death.
-Many people also swear by paper towels, changed often.
+Many people also swear by paper towels, changed often, and we must admit that they're a nice option.
 (DON'T use cedar shavings,

 no matter what friends or your local feed store tell you: the aromatic oils will irritate your chicks' lungs, and make them more